Pelee, Ontario: Emergency services

 There is a medical clinic on the island operated by the Victorian Order of Nurses.
 This Nursing Station has regular hours of operation during the summer but does not respond to emergencies.
 In the event of an emergency, visitors or residents of the island are instructed to call 911.
 Essex-Windsor EMS are on the Island 365 days a year to provide emergency paramedic services.
 Air Ambulance services are also available to airlift patients to the nearest hospital if necessary.

-The Pelee Island Volunteer Fire Department is present on the Island 365 days a year and responds to 911 calls on the Island; the Department is made up of Fire Chief, a Deputy Fire Chief, and volunteers.
+The Pelee Island Volunteer Fire Department is present on the Island 365 days a year and responds to 911 calls on the Island; the Department is made up of a fire chief, a deputy fire chief, and volunteers.

 Police services on the island are provided by the Ontario Provincial Police.
 Officers are present on the island four days a week during the summer, during the annual pheasant hunt in the fall, and on the long weekend in May.
 During the winter, police will fly to the island to respond to emergency calls only.
 There are typically two officers on the island at a time.
 The OPP detachment is located on the second floor of the municipal building.